edsoncelio/loki/docs/sources/send-data/promtail/configuration.md

 #### `node`

-The `node` role discovers one target per cluster node with the address defaulting to the Kubelet's HTTP port.
+The `node` role discovers one target per cluster node with the address defaulting to the kubelet's HTTP port.

 The target address defaults to the first existing address of the Kubernetes node object in the address type order of `NodeInternalIP`, `NodeExternalIP`,